easyw/kicad-action-tools/README.md

 - ### Move Selected Drawings to chosen Layer
 Tool to Move Selected Drawing(s) to the chosen new Layer.

-- ### Export pcb technical layers to DXF
-Tool to export technical layers of kicad PCB to DXF.
-The DXF generated file has single line draw and different layers for each pcb technical layer.

 - ### Checking 3D missing models
 Tool to check the 3D missing models with the following extensions '.stp', '.step', '.stpZ'